maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 37
 :UNDEFINED FUNCTION
-:Call to user-defined function that doesn't exist.
+:Call to user-defined function with no corresponding DEF FN.

 40
 :OUT OF STACK